indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-2.md

 ## Practice
 As we do with REST, let's make a GraphQL request using a tool called **GraphiQL** (no code yet, hang in there).
-You don't need to download it, just access https://tq-template-server-sample.herokuapp.com/graphiql and you're good to go.
+You can download the Graphiql app if you want, but it's not necessary, just access https://tq-template-server-sample.herokuapp.com/graphiql and you're good to go.

 In GraphiQL, you'll have to make the **login mutation**.
 Fortunally, the GraphiQL contains the **documentation explorer** which shows how the queries and mutations should be used.

 The test user for this login mutation is:

 ```
-user: admin@taqtile.com
+Email: admin@taqtile.com
-pass: 1111
+Password: 1111
 ```